Everyone is different

 Relative and kinship care

-It’s our heart to keep families united wherever possible.
-With that in mind, the preferred option is for children and young people to remain with relatives and kin - ideally where the child already has relationship and connection.
+Relative or kinship care is when a child or young person lives with a relative or someone they already know.
+The preferred option is for children and young people to remain with relatives and kin - ideally where the child already has relationship and connection.
 We hope that staying with family can be a stable, permanent solution for these children and can assist relative and kinship carers to apply for legal guardianship to ensure this.

 When relative or kinship care is not an option, children and young people can find a home with an authorised foster carer.
 As a foster carer, you’ll provide a sense of family for children in out-of-home care.
 You may even have your own children living at home, establishing a safe and secure family dynamic for the children you care for.
+The length of time in care will vary.

 There are several types of foster care, including: